Breast cancer care

-What is a risk factor?
-A risk factor is any situation that predisposes an individual to the chance of developing a disease.
-The following risk factors have been associated with an increased incidence of breast cancer.
+A risk factor is any situation that increases your chances of developing a disease.
+The following risk factors have been associated with an increased incidence of breast cancer:

 - Age – Most symptoms of breast disease appear in women over age 35, with women over age 50 being at greatest risk for developing breast cancer.
 There is also evidence to suggest that the age factor may be related to menopause.

 - Reproductive – Women who have not had children, or those who have their first child after age 30, are usually considered at higher risk for breast cancer.
-On the other hand, it is thought that having a first child at an early age may have a protective effect against the disease.
+It is also thought that having a first child at an early age may have a protective effect against the disease.

 We understand that cancer affects more than just your body.
-That’s why we also offer complementary support services, educational resources and support groups to help you and your family during your cancer journey.
+That’s why we also offer educational resources and support groups to help you and your family during your cancer journey.